Adityaa2599/Invoice_OCR/README.md

 **Pytesseract** is used for OCR.

-The project was done in google colab and can be run directly by filling the respective path of the image.
+The project was done in google colab and can be run directly by entering the corresponding path of the image.